VWO Testing

 Content is still the king

-Following all the best practices, or having a visually appealing above the fold design doesn’t guarantee you high engagement with users.
+Following all the best practices, or having a visually appealing above-the-fold design doesn’t guarantee you high engagement with users.
 Largely, the quality of your content determines how far the users are going to browse through your web page.

-Hence, a well-thought above the fold design should always be coupled with awesome content.
+Hence, a well-thought above-the-fold design should always be coupled with awesome content.

 What else would you like to read about?
 Email us at marketing@vwo.com!